shephertz/AppWarpCocos2DX/README.md

 Visit [AppWarp Cocos2DX home page](http://appwarp.shephertz.com/game-development-center/cocos2dx-game-developers-home/) to learn about AppWarp features and documentation.

 **IMPORTANT**
-The instructions below assume you have already Cocos2DX environment already setup for iOS and Android development.
+The instructions below assume you have already setup Cocos2DX environment for iOS and Android development.
 To help set up your development for Cocos2DX, you can read this [Cocos2DX getting started guide](http://www.raywenderlich.com/33750/cocos2d-x-tutorial-for-ios-and-android-getting-started).

 The steps below describe the integration points of AppWarpX in your Cococs2DX application.